 One of the main benefits of using automation is the substantial increase in agility.
 Since your support officers no longer need to worry about mundane, repetitive tasks, they can focus on helping customers better.

-The use of chatbots and AI-based automation also allows businesses to service more customers, all while keeping the team lean and efficient.
+The use of chatbots and AI-based automation also allows businesses to service more customers while keeping the team lean and efficient.
 Automation certainly reduces the cost of customer service in many ways.

 It is even possible to implement an entirely self-service support system that customers can use.
 Rather than dealing with every request manually, customers can get support via a helpdesk that is fully or partially automated.